cheolwanpark/lowerbound/README.md

 Insufficient knowledge leads to losses → losses create misinformation and negative sentiment → that drives people away from learning or re-entering the market.
 This cycle keeps individual investors stuck in a loop of losses, misinformation, and fear — pushing them out of the market before they ever learn how to manage risk properly.

-# Solution — The Painkiller
+# Solution - Crypto Risk Advisor

 “Invest with knowledge.
 Manage risk.
 Reflect your preferences.”